Cyberlieutenant/sso-federation-lab/README.md

 - Configure external collaboration settings
 - Invite a guest user from another identity provider (e.g. Google)
 - Document the federated sign-in experience
+- > Bonus: also configured and tested a second, real-world SSO integration against a
+> free Salesforce Developer Edition org, in addition to the Microsoft SAML Toolkit.

 ## 🛠️ Notable Troubleshooting
 | Issue | Root Cause | Resolution |